Is it necessary to learn Hanja to be fluent in Korean?

 So, without further ado,

-Why am I learning Hanja
+Why am I learning Hanja?

 For Westerners I doubt there is a part of language learning more daunting and mystical than Chinese characters.
-It is difficult to describe to someone who already knows how to read them, but just looking at Chinese characters made my brain shut off under the onslaught of jumbles of indecipherable lines.
+It is difficult to describe to someone who already knows how to read them, but just looking at Chinese characters made my brain shut down under the onslaught of jumbles of indecipherable little lines.